Peter Büchel (politician, born 1872)

-Peter Büchel (29 June 1872 – 24 April 1958) was a civil servant from Liechtenstein who served in the Landtag of Liechtenstein from 1918 to 1939.
-He also served as a government councillor from 1926 to 1938.
+Peter Büchel (29 June 1872 – 24 April 1958) was a farmer and politician Liechtenstein who served in the Landtag of Liechtenstein from 1918 to 1939.
+A member of the Progressive Citizens' Party (FBP), he also served as a government councillor from 1926 to 1938.
+Considered an agrarian-conservative, Büchel was a prominent farmer's representative in government.

-Early life
+Life

-Büchel was born on 29 June 1872 in Mauren as the son of Kaspar Büchel and his mother Josefa née Öhri as one of eleven children.
-He spent his early years as a farmer and attended high school in the town.
+Büchel was born on 29 June 1872 as the son of Kaspar Büchel and Josefa (née Öhri) as one of eleven children.
+He worked as a farmer.